How to read your natural gas bill

 - Billing date is the date your bill was issued.
 Transactions after this date will appear on your next bill.

-- Less payment is the last payment amount we received from you.
+- Payment received is the last payment amount we received from you.

-- Balance from previous bill shows the amount owing, if any, from your previous bill and any payments or adjustments since we issued your last bill.
+- Balance from last bill shows the amount owing, if any, from your previous bill and any payments or adjustments since we issued your last bill.

-- Basic charge is a flat daily fee that partially recovers the fixed costs of our system because you are connected to it, whether you are using gas or not.
+- Basic charge is a flat daily fee that partially recovers the fixed costs of our system because you are connected to it, whether you’re using gas or not.

 - Delivery charge is based on consumption and is the cost of delivering gas through our system to your home or business.

-- Storage and transport is what we pay to other companies to store and transport gas through their pipelines and infrastructure.
+- Storage & transport is what we pay to other companies to store and transport gas through their pipelines and infrastructure.
 These costs are reviewed by the BCUC annually.

 - Cost of gas is the market price of natural gas itself.
-Natural gas is currently at some of its lowest commodity rates in the last 10 years due to things like weather and strong levels of production.
 We review the cost of natural gas every three months with the BCUC.
 Learn more about how we determine the cost of gas.

 Other charges and taxes you may see on your bill are set by various levels of government.
 We collect them on their behalf and don’t gain any revenue from these taxes and fees, which include:

-The ICE Fund levy was introduced by the provincial government to support investment in clean energy technology.
+- BC Clean energy levy, or the Innovative Clean Energy Fund levy, was introduced by the provincial government to support investment in clean energy technology.
 The levy is 0.4 per cent of the purchase price on residential and commercial energy purchases of natural gas and propane.
 The levy does not apply to residential and commercial purchases of electricity.

 Have questions about GST or PST?